• Home

 Step 6:

-To keep the platform from moving around when the vehicle is moving in either mode or while driving.
-Add a barrel bolt at each end of the front platform, drill one set of holes for the barrel bolt in the position where the platform would be when in bed mode.
-Then drill another set of holes to lock the platform in place when it’s in couch mode.
+This keeps the platform from moving around when the vehicle moves in either mode or while driving.
+Add a barrel bolt at each end of the front platform, and drill one set of holes for the barrel bolt in the position where the platform would be in bed mode.
+Then, drill another set of holes to lock the platform in place when it is in couch mode.

-To prevent your mattress from sliding off add a cleat to the front of the rail to keep it from happening.
+Add a cleat to the front of the rail to prevent your mattress from sliding off.

 With that, the bed is done!